Lavinia Miloșovici: Post-retirement

 Miloșovici announced her official retirement in the summer of 1997.
 After retiring, she returned to Lugoj to coach gymnastics and attended the Sports University in Timișoara.

 On 23 October 1999, Milo married her childhood friend, Cosmin Vinatu.
 According to Prosport, Cosmin was a sergeant major in the police force.
 The two were childhood friends, but lost touch when Milo moved to Deva.
 Then, in 1998, Milo was out with her brother and a group of his friends and they ran into Cosmin at a bar.
-Needless to say, Milo and Cosmin's friendship was renewed.
 Their wedding took place at the Termal restaurant in Timișoara, with over 350 guests.
 Milo told Prosport that the couple expected to live in Timișoara after the wedding, though she does own a house in her hometown of Lugoj.
 They had one daughter, Denisa Florentina, who was born in 2004 and died in 2008.
 Milosovici grieves chronically for the loss of her daughter, Denisa, going to the cemetery once or twice per week with her family.
-The godmother was former teammate, Simona Amânar.
+The child's godmother was former teammate Simona Amânar.
 In January 2013, Lavinia gave birth to a boy, Cosmin Mihai, and in July 2016 Lavinia's second son, Andrei Nicolae, was born.
-Adding to her numerous post-career tragedies, however, in-between the birth of her first and second sons, she also suffered a miscarriage.
+In-between the birth of her first and second sons, she suffered a miscarriage.

 In 2002, Miloșovici, along with former teammates Corina Ungureanu and Claudia Presăcan, sparked controversy by posing naked in photographs for a Japanese photobook, LCC Gold, and performing gymnastics routines topless for the Japanese DVDs Gold Bird and Euro Angels.
 A number of photographs from the photobook and DVDs were subsequently published in the Japanese magazine Shukan Gendai, and an edited version of the DVDs entitled 3 Gold Girls was released in Germany in 2004.
 Because the gymnasts had posed for some of the photographs and footage wearing their official Romanian team leotards, the Romanian Gymnastics Federation banned them from coaching and judging in the country for five years, and the Japanese Junior Gymnastic Club Federation contemplated banning Romanian gymnasts from a major international junior competition.